-NOTE: Should the timing of the adjudication process overlap with the withdrawal period deadline, upon resolution of the misconduct matter, the student may within five (5) business days request a withdraw to be applied retroactively to the date of initial disciplinary action.
+NOTE: When the timing of the adjudication process overlaps with the withdrawal period deadline, upon resolution of the misconduct matter, the student may within five (5) business days request a withdraw to be applied retroactively to the date of initial disciplinary action.
 The withdraw designation (W or WF) will be determined based on the standing withdraw period deadline.
 Refunds for tuition and fee will be made in accordance with University Refund Policy.

-Course Grade Sanction Issued-Student is not eligible to initiate a withdrawal for course in question and assigned course grand stands.
+Course Grade Sanction Issued-Student is not eligible to initiate a withdrawal for course in question and sanctioned course grade stands.